CharlesArea/TrackSoul/README.md

 # TrackSoul
-This is a javascript script for tracking user behaviour for further analysis
+This is a javascript script for tracking user behavior  for further analysis